CVOR Travel Nurse Jobs in Oklahoma

-CVOR is one of the most specialized lanes in travel nursing, and it tends to fly under the radar in a market like Oklahoma — which is exactly why it’s worth a serious look.
+CVOR is one of the most specialized lanes in travel nursing, and it tends to fly under the radar in a market like Oklahoma.
+That’s exactly why it deserves a serious look.
 The cardiac surgery programs in Oklahoma City and Tulsa run busy open-heart schedules, and they lean on experienced CVOR travelers to keep those rooms turning.
-If you’ve got real bypass experience and the credentials behind it, there are cvor travel nurse jobs in Oklahoma that pay for it — and a cost of living that lets the paycheck go further than it would in a coastal metro.
+If you’ve got real bypass experience and the credentials behind it, there are cvor travel nurse jobs in Oklahoma that pay for it, with a cost of living that lets the paycheck go further than it would in a coastal metro.
 This page breaks down what CVOR contracts in Oklahoma actually look like, what they pay right now, how licensing works as a compact state, and how Junxion gets you placed without the call-center runaround.

-Junxion Med Staffing was founded by a traveling surgical tech, so cardiovascular OR environments aren’t foreign territory for us.
-Your recruiter knows what CVOR actually involves, understands why bypass pump experience matters, and won’t waste your time pitching you to programs that don’t fit your background.
-We’re a focused team that actually picks up the phone — not a call center pushing volume.
-Browse what’s open on the CVOR travel nurse hub, dig into the numbers in our CVOR travel nurse job breakdown, or check how to become a traveling nurse if you’re still mapping out the move.
+Junxion Med Staffing began with a traveling surgical tech who figured travelers deserved better than the big-agency treatment, so the cardiovascular OR is well-worn ground for us.
+Your recruiter knows what CVOR involves, understands why bypass pump experience matters, and won’t march you through programs that don’t fit your background.
+Real people answer our phones, and they know who you are when you call.
+Have a look at the CVOR travel nurse hub for what’s open, get into the numbers with our CVOR travel nurse job breakdown, or check how to become a traveling nurse if the move is still taking shape.

 Why Take CVOR Travel Nurse Jobs in Oklahoma?

 Oklahoma is an NLC compact state, which gives travelers with a compact license a direct path to Oklahoma assignments without waiting on a separate license application.
-That speed matters in CVOR, where cardiac programs often have urgent needs tied to case volume, a staff departure, or a program expansion.
+That kind of speed pays off in CVOR, where cardiac programs post urgent needs when case volume climbs, when someone resigns, or when a program expands.
 Heart disease consistently ranks among the leading causes of death in Oklahoma, and that keeps cardiac surgery volume steady year-round.
 The state’s two big healthcare hubs concentrate the open-heart programs, so the demand is real even if the market is smaller and quieter than the coasts.

 What a Typical CVOR Assignment Looks Like in Oklahoma

-Most Oklahoma CVOR contracts run about 13 weeks with options to extend, and you’ll typically circulate or scrub open-heart cases on a day-shift block with call layered on top.
-The case mix leans toward coronary bypass grafts, valve repairs and replacements, aortic work, and structural heart procedures, with the bigger programs in the metros running the widest variety.
-Expect a quick orientation — facilities hire CVOR travelers who can walk in, pick up the surgeon cards and pump protocols fast, and start carrying their share of cases almost right away.
+The standard Oklahoma CVOR contract runs about 13 weeks with options to extend, and it puts you on a day-shift block circulating or scrubbing open-heart cases with call layered on top.
+The caseload centers on coronary bypass grafts, valve repairs and replacements, aortic work, and structural heart procedures, with the bigger programs in the metros running the widest variety.
+Don’t expect a long orientation.
+Facilities hire CVOR travelers who can learn the surgeon cards and pump protocols quickly and start carrying their share of cases almost right away.

-Call comes with the territory in CVOR, and Oklahoma is no exception — cardiac emergencies don’t keep business hours.
+Call comes with the territory in CVOR, Oklahoma included, because cardiac emergencies don’t keep business hours.
 Most contracts carry call on top of your scheduled shifts, and that callback pay adds real money to your weekly total (more on the specifics in the FAQs below).
 The day-to-day is high-acuity and detail-driven.
 You’re running the sterile field in a room packed with specialized equipment, locked in with the perfusionist, cardiac anesthesiologist, and surgeon through every phase of the case.
 One thing travelers notice in a smaller market: the cardiac teams here tend to be tight-knit, so you get pulled into the rhythm of the room quickly.

 CVOR Travel Nurse Pay in Oklahoma

-CVOR is one of the better-paying lanes in travel nursing, and Oklahoma is no exception — the mix of technical complexity, call requirements, and a thinner pool of qualified travelers keeps rates competitive.
+CVOR is one of the better-paying lanes in travel nursing, and Oklahoma keeps pace.
+The technical complexity, the call requirements, and a thinner pool of qualified travelers hold rates up.
 Based on current market data, weekly pay for CVOR travel nurses generally lands in the $2,500 to $3,350 per week range, with the exact number driven by facility, call structure, shift, and your experience level.
 Contracts with heavy call at the busiest cardiac programs tend to push toward the top of that range.
 The real kicker in Oklahoma is the cost of living: it runs lower than the national average in much of the state, so your tax-free housing stipend often stretches further here than the same number would in a pricier metro.

-- Tax-free housing stipend paid directly to you.
-You find and book your own place — Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living, which often goes a long way in Oklahoma.
+• Tax-free housing stipend paid directly to you.
+You choose and book your own place; Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living, which often goes a long way in Oklahoma.
 (More on how that works in the FAQs.)

-- Tax-free meals and incidentals (M&IE) stipend included in your package
+• Tax-free meals and incidentals (M&IE) stipend alongside the housing piece

-- Call pay on top of base, which matters in CVOR since nearly every contract carries call
+• Call pay on top of base, a meaningful line in CVOR since nearly every contract carries call

-Weighing CVOR against other cardiac lanes?
-It’s worth a look at travel cath lab RN jobs in Oklahoma, since the two specialties often overlap for nurses with a cardiac background.
+Cardiac skills travel well between rooms, so glance at travel cath lab RN jobs in Oklahoma too, since the two specialties often overlap for nurses with a cardiac background.

 Licensing and Credentialing for Oklahoma CVOR Contracts

 Because Oklahoma is part of the Nurse Licensure Compact, travelers holding a compact home-state RN license can take Oklahoma assignments without applying for a separate license.
-If your home state isn’t in the compact, you’ll apply to the Oklahoma Board of Nursing by endorsement, so it pays to start early.
-CVOR contracts are also among the most credential-intensive in travel nursing.
+If your home state isn’t in the compact, you’ll apply to the Oklahoma Board of Nursing by endorsement, and getting that started early keeps your options open.
+As for credentials, CVOR wants receipts.
 Here’s what Oklahoma facilities generally expect:

-- ACLS: Required for essentially all CVOR contracts in Oklahoma, current before your start date
+• ACLS: Expected on essentially all CVOR contracts in Oklahoma, current before your start date

-- CNOR certification (or an equivalent perioperative credential): Strongly preferred at the larger cardiac programs.
-It signals you’ve invested in the specialty and can function independently at a high level.
+• CNOR certification (or an equivalent perioperative credential): A strong preference at the larger cardiac programs.
+It tells them you’ve invested in the specialty and can function independently at a high level.

-- Bypass pump experience: The single biggest clinical differentiator for CVOR travelers.
-The bigger cardiac and academic programs will ask specifically how many cases, what procedures, and how recently — so be detailed in your profile.
+• Bypass pump experience: The heavyweight differentiator for CVOR travelers.
+The bigger cardiac and academic programs will ask exactly how many cases, which procedures, and how recently, so give your profile the detail it needs.

-- Minimum 2 years of dedicated CVOR experience: Facilities expect travelers who can circulate and scrub open-heart cases with minimal orientation.
-General OR experience isn’t a substitute for a CVOR background.
+• Minimum 2 years of dedicated CVOR experience: Facilities expect travelers who can circulate and scrub open-heart cases with minimal orientation.
+General OR experience won’t cover a CVOR background.

-Junxion’s credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing slips.
+Junxion’s credentialing team validates every requirement before you accept a contract and shepherds the paperwork so nothing slips.
 Questions about credentialing for a specific Oklahoma program or your licensing timeline?
 Reach out to a Junxion recruiter directly, or visit the employee resources page for compliance tools and housing guides.

 How Oklahoma Compares for CVOR Travelers

-Then there’s the lifestyle, which matters over a 13-week stretch.
-Oklahoma City has grown into a genuinely fun base — the Bricktown district, a strong food scene, and an NBA team give you plenty to do between cases — while Tulsa brings Art Deco architecture, a walkable arts district, and easy access to the lakes and green country to the east.
+The living side holds up too, and over a 13-week stretch that matters.
+Oklahoma City has grown into a genuinely fun base, with the Bricktown district, a strong food scene, and an NBA team giving you plenty to do between cases, while Tulsa brings Art Deco architecture, a walkable arts district, and easy access to the lakes and green country to the east.
 The pace is friendlier and less crowded than a major metro, commutes are short, and weekend trips to the Arbuckle Mountains or Grand Lake are easy.
-For CVOR specifically, Oklahoma pairs serious clinical exposure with a low-cost, low-stress home base — an underrated combination.
+For CVOR specifically, Oklahoma pairs serious clinical exposure with a low-cost, low-stress home base.
+Underrated is the right word for it.

 Getting Started with Junxion

-You also get full pay transparency.
-Every package comes with a complete breakdown — the taxable rate, every stipend, the call structure — so there are no guessing games and no bait-and-switch.
-Credentialing is handled by a US-based team that stays on top of deadlines so you can focus on the work.
+The numbers stay honest, too.
+Every package comes with a complete breakdown of the taxable rate, every stipend, and the call structure, so there are no guessing games and no bait-and-switch.
+A US-based credentialing team keeps deadlines handled so you can focus on the work.
 When you’re ready to look at live CVOR contracts in Oklahoma, talk to a Junxion recruiter.

 What to Know Before You Go